galenhuntington/g86/README.md

 characters are still avoided:

 *  The quote characters `'"` and not used.
-This makes the encoding convenient for inlining binary data into source code.
+This makes the encoding convenient for inlining binary data into source code and formats such as JSON.

 *  The backslash `\` is not used.
-The backslash is widely used for escaping, even within quotes, in programming and mark-up languages.
+The backslash is widely used for escaping, even within quotes, in programming languages, mark-up, and data serialization.

 *  The special XML/SGML/HTML characters `<>&` are not used, so binary data can be embedded into these documents.